mahmoud-emad/hosty/README.md

+> This is a learning project.
+Instead of using `~/.ssh/config` or `/etc/hosts`, I wanted to build something myself and understand how things work behind the scenes.

 # Hosty

 Hosty is a small CLI tool for managing and connecting to remote machines using memorable names instead of IP addresses.